honeycombio/honeycomb-opentelemetry-web/README.md

 [![CircleCI](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-web.svg?style=shield)](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-web)
 [![npm](https://img.shields.io/npm/v/@honeycombio/opentelemetry-web)](https://www.npmjs.com/package/@honeycombio/opentelemetry-web)

 Honeycomb wrapper for [OpenTelemetry](https://opentelemetry.io) in the browser.
+Detailed documentation for setup, instrumentation and troubleshooting can be found [here](https://docs.honeycomb.io/get-started/start-building/web/).

 <!-- TODO: happy badges of the OTel versions we are using -->
 <!-- TODO: evergreen question of whether to use fields or attributes -->
 **STATUS: this library is in BETA.** Data shapes are stable and safe for production.
 We are actively seeking feedback to ensure usability.